Connect with others who understand.

 It can help, too, to avoid exposure to dramatic shifts in temperature, such as from cold showers or gusts of cold wind.

 Does cold affect your MS symptoms?
 Do you have a tip to share on warming up?
-Start the conversation by leaving a comment below or making a post on MyMSTeam.
+Share your thoughts in the comments below, or start a conversation by posting to your Activities page.

 All updates must be accompanied by text or a picture.